 What it is about the image of a flying monkey that is so compelling to me when thinking about the model minority myth, a myth that keeps on getting even mythier?

 And not just compelling to me...a cursory search of "flying monkey" reveals that the term is used in psychology for those who aid and abet narcissistic abuse in a an abuse-by-proxy fashion (ie, carrying out a smear campaign on behalf of the abuser).
 Monkeys are racialized.
-Black people, and other non-white people, often get likened to apes for obvious derogatory reasons.
-It's painful to conjure and assert, but likening those who actively perpetuate and uphold the position of a model minority to flying monkeys is a compelling and necessary simile for me.
+Non-white people often get likened to apes for obvious derogatory reasons.
+It's painful to conjure and assert, but likening those who actively perpetuate and uphold the position of a model minority to flying monkeys is a useful metaphor for me.

 I recently had a conversation about Asian complicity with a family member.
 We discussed the pervasive and corrosive mentality of the elite in India (wealthy Hindu, Bania and Brahmin caste owners [I descend from both]).
-No matter where Hindu Indians go, they employ the idea that in order to be okay, they must feel superior to others.
-My realization here is directly indebted to Frank Wilderson III.
-They must be at the top or near the top of hierarchies either through action or through buying into harmful stereotypes and investing in existing social histories.
-We both agreed that this is not just an Indian phenomenon but a global one.
+No matter where Hindu Indians go, they employ the idea that in order to be okay, they must feel superior to others [my realization here is directly indebted to B. R. Ambedkar ji and Frank Wilderson III.]
+Savarna or upper-caste people, mainly Hindus but also people of other faiths, must be at the top or near the top of hierarchies either through action or through buying into harmful stereotypes and investing in existing social histories [we both agreed that this is not just an Indian phenomenon but a human one.]

 To be specific, South Asians in this country are treated better.
 Their presence and wealth accumulation, on the backs of others, is used as continued justification for brutality towards Black people and poor immigrants.
 And South Asians, in particular Hindus, uphold this idea that they are better.
 In India, Hindus, and other privileged Indians, have built their wealth and status on the backs of the caste oppressed, Dalit-Bahujan and Adivasi, people in India.
 They've used their labor with little (or sometimes, no pay) for centuries.
 They've deceived them, exploited them, suppressed their social movements, attempted to silence them, and more.

-Honestly, as I describe savarna people in India, I am continually shocked by how similar they sound to white people (read: colonialists) globally, including in the US.
+Honestly, as I describe savarna people in India, I am continually shocked by how similar they sound to white people (read: colionizers) globally, including in the US.

-Because of the cost involved in entering and surviving in the US, those who are the highest earners in India are the ones who end up disproportionately making up the Indian population in the US, mostly savarna people.
+Because of the cost involved in entering and surviving in the US, those who are the highest earners in India are the ones who end up disproportionately making up the Indian diaspora in the US, mostly savarna people who have benefitted from caste oppression for centuries [there's a lack of robust, recent data on this but regardless it's still believable].
+This is not a surprise but its is still heavy.

 Many have pointed out that South Asians in this country are some of the direct beneficiaries of the civil rights won by Black people.
 And yet, there is a lack of reverence towards these facts and even a consistent disdain of Black people by South Asians, particularly Hindu Indians.

-Anti-Blackness can show up in so many ways in the South Asian community.
-It can show up in our lack of interrogation of Hinduism and caste.
+Our participation of Anti-Blackness and white supremacy and can show up in so many ways in the South Asian community.
+It can show up in our lack of interrogation of Hinduism and caste to assert our higher place in a global, colonial caste system.
 It can show up in our buying into the model minority myth.
-It can show up in our colorism towards one another and other races.
-It can show up in out having actually bought into the myths about Black and poor Brown people.
+It can show up in our colorism [not just a colonial hangover or due to Western fetchization but also rooted in a Brahmanical myth that those who are lighter are more pure and cleaner than those who are darker], towards one another and other races.
+It can show up in us supporting the harmful stories told about Black people and formerly enslaved people of African descent and Latinx or other poor immigrants and participating in the erasure of indigenous people and continued usurping of their lands.
 And in so many other ways.